-Roman Szmal Aquarius Watercolor Review Color Chart 140 + 16 NEW 2020 COLORS, Swatch Card Lightfast Test
+Roman Szmal Aquarius Watercolor Review - Painting Videos, Color Chart Swatch Cards, Lightfast Test

 Roman Szmal runs a watercolor company based in Poland.
-He calls his professional watercolors "Aquarius" and has mentioned this part of the name indicates professional quality, as they may expand to include a second name in the future for a student grade line.
-I'm excited to see what happens with this company, as they have had the most incredible success in 2019 to 2020, gaining popularity with artists worldwide.
+He calls his professional watercolors "Aquarius" and this part of the name indicates professional quality.
+It's possible they may expand to include a second name in the future for a student grade line.
+I'm excited to see what happens with this company, as they have had the most incredible success in the past couple years, rapidly gaining popularity with artists worldwide.
 These honey-based watercolors come in full pans (no tubes yet as of 2022).
 The price is low, similar to White Nights, but Roman Szmal offers more rare/unusual pigments as well as more granulating (textural) options.
 You can find Roman Szmal paints for sale worldwide at Jackson's here.

 These affordable colors come in dry full-size pans (no tubes at this time) and are available in 165+ colors.
 For those in humid climates, these paints will remain sticky and are often problematic to unwrap (placing the paint in a freezer for n hour may help reduce fluidity while peeling labels off).
 My first purchase to test the brand was their set of 5 basic starter colors:

 The following colors are included in this set: